UYSio/plato-tools/examples/my-website/2017/11/26/week-2-of-structuring-machine-learning-projects.md

 title: "Week 2 of Structuring Machine Learning Projects"
-description: "Imported from Ghost using platos-ghost."
+description: "The objectives for this week are:..."
 layout: post
 tags: plato-long nn coursera deeplearning
 category: blog